Athens pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Athens right now?

-On 11 July 2026, overall pollen levels in Athens are moderate.
-Grass is the main contributor to airborne pollen
+On 22 August 2026, overall pollen levels in Athens are moderate.
+Artemisia is the main contributor to airborne pollen, while grass remain at lower levels

 Will pollen levels change in Athens tomorrow?

-On 12 July 2026, pollen conditions in Athens will be similar to today, with grass at medium levels
+On 23 August 2026, pollen conditions in Athens will be different from today, with grass at low levels and artemisia increasing

 Is pollen expected to decrease in Athens this week?